tahczeban/Pewlett-Hackard-Analysis/README.md

 Are there enough qualified, retirement-ready employees in the depts to mentor next-gen of Pewlett_Hackard employees?
-According to figure 7, there are over 60,000 qualified staff currently available to mentor, with over 1500 mentees; therefore, allowing for enough availability for mentorship, but not enough people to fill the positions.
+According to figure 7, there are over 60,000 qualified staff currently available to mentor, with over 1500 mentees; therefore, allowing for enough availability for mentorship, but not enough people to replace those positions within Pewlett Hackard.
+Perhaps a mentorship incentive package or an extension on mentorship time could assist the company in maintaining an adequate work-force flow.

 <img width="1440" alt="qualified staff" src="https://user-images.githubusercontent.com/90135381/146655248-9c986efe-8f5b-4dfb-a3ba-47867f017c41.png">